Dennis Smith (darts player)

-Dennis Smith (born 2 August 1969) is an English professional darts player who plays in Professional Darts Corporation (PDC) events.
-He is a stalwart on the PDC circuit, having played there since 1994, but has yet to capture a major title to add to his collection of Open wins.
+Dennis Smith (born 2 August 1969) is a former English professional darts player who played in Professional Darts Corporation (PDC) events.
+He was a stalwart on the PDC circuit, having played there since 1994, but has yet to capture a major title to add to his collection of Open wins.
 Smith has a very unusual throwing action, turning the dart into a 'flight first' position before returning it to a 'point first' position, rolling his eyes and then throwing.
 He has a unique, measured action learning his trade under the tutelage of Bob Anderson.

 PDC career

 Smith's first major event came in the inaugural World Matchplay in 1994, beating American Dave Kelly in the first round but lost in the second round to Shayne Burgess.
-Smith then made his PDC World Darts Championship debut in 1995, defeating Alan Warriner and Tom Kirby to win group 4 and reach the quarter finals, losing to John Lowe.
+Smith then made his PDC World Darts Championship debut in 1995, defeating Alan Warriner and Tom Kirby to win group 4 and reach the quarter-finals, losing to John Lowe.
 Smith then suffered a first round exit in the 1995 World Matchplay and the 1996 PDC World Darts Championship.
-He reached the quarter finals of the 1996 World Matchplay, beating Eric Bristow in the first round and then beat Lowe in round two before losing to Jamie Harvey.
+He reached the quarter-finals of the 1996 World Matchplay, beating Eric Bristow in the first round and then beat Lowe in round two before losing to Jamie Harvey.
 He then suffered a second successive first round exit in the 1997 World Championship.

 Smith then went through a poor run of form, reaching the second round in the 1997 World Matchplay, but suffered first round exits in the 1998 World Championship and the 1998 World Matchplay.
-His next big major run came in the 1999 PDC World Darts Championship, beating Peter Evison and Mick Manning to reach the quarter finals, losing to Peter Manley.
-Though another first round exit at the World Matchplay followed, Smith achieved his best run in the 2000 PDC World Darts Championship, beating Cliff Lazarenko, John Part and Lowe to reach the semi finals for the first time, losing 5–0 to Taylor.
+His next big major run came in the 1999 PDC World Darts Championship, beating Peter Evison and Mick Manning to reach the quarter-finals, losing to Peter Manley.
+Though another first round exit at the World Matchplay followed, Smith achieved his best run in the 2000 PDC World Darts Championship, beating Cliff Lazarenko, John Part and Lowe to reach the semi-finals for the first time, losing 5–0 to Taylor.

 Smith then reached the second round of the 2000 World Matchplay and the 2000 World Grand Prix as well as the 2001 PDC World Darts Championship.
 Smith followed up with a quarter final place in the 2001 World Matchplay and a semi final place in the 2001 World Grand Prix.
 Another second round exit in the World Championship followed though.
 Smith played in the first Las Vegas Desert Classic in 2002, losing in the first round to Simon Whatley.
-He also lost in the first round of the 2002 World Matchplay but followed up by reaching the semi finals of the Bob Anderson Classic and the quarter finals of the World Grand Prix as well as the 2003 World Championship.
+He also lost in the first round of the 2002 World Matchplay but followed up by reaching the semi-finals of the Bob Anderson Classic and the quarter-finals of the World Grand Prix as well as the 2003 World Championship.